 Sport

-Rugby is the sport most typically practiced in the Cook Islands, as the national team competes elsewhere.
-Additional popular sports are football, netball, and volleyball.
-On the islands, there are still traditional events, including fire dancing and outrigger canoeing.
+Rugby is the sport most often practiced in the Cook Islands since the national team competes elsewhere.
+Among rather common sports are football, netball, and volleyball.
+Still happening on the islands are old customs, including outrigger canoeing and fire dancing.